The League of Extraordinary Gentlemen, Volume III: Century: Chapter 2: Paint It Black

-In 1969, around eleven years after the events of The League of Extraordinary Gentlemen: The Black Dossier, members of Oliver Haddo's cult murder Basil Thomas, a member of the rock band "Purple Orchestra".
+In 1969, around eleven years after the events of The League of Extraordinary Gentlemen: Black Dossier, members of Oliver Haddo's cult murder Basil Thomas, a member of the rock band "Purple Orchestra".
 Mina, Orlando and Allan no longer work for the British Government and have spent the years since the events of The Black Dossier away from Britain, but the sorcerer Prospero summons them back to investigate Basil's murder.
 The Nautilus drops the League off at the White Cliffs of Dover, and returning to London they settle into their new base underneath a nightclub (which Mina had planned to use as the headquarters for a superhero team she tried to assemble in 1964).
 They speculate that the Haddo cult may be trying to create the Antichrist, following a previous failed attempt to do so in New York two years before.
 That night, Mina has a nightmare in which she is haunted by Haddo's spirit, leaving her disturbed and terrified.
 Meanwhile, mob leader Vince Dakin hires Jack Carter to search for Basil's killer as well, and Carter's investigations lead him to an occult bookshop owned by Kosmo Gallion, the current leader of the Haddo cult.

-The next morning, the League meet with Jerry Cornelius, who tells them Andrew Norton is due to reappear at King's Cross.
-When Norton does appear, he continues to speak almost exclusively in cryptic riddles referencing works of fiction and events in the future, but he does reveal Haddo's spirit has been transferring into other bodies for years, including Karswell Trelawney and Kosmo Gallion, and directs the League's investigation towards a nightclub called the Flying Cylinder.
+The next morning, the League meet with Jerry Cornelius, who tells them that Andrew Norton will reappear at King's Cross.
+When Norton appears, he continues to speak almost exclusively in cryptic riddles referencing works of fiction and events in the future, but he reveals that Haddo's spirit has been transferring into other bodies for years, including Karswell Trelawney and Kosmo Gallion, and directs the League's investigation towards a nightclub called the Flying Cylinder.
 Before leaving, Norton warns that by the time they meet again in 2009, the League will be "too late" to stop Haddo.
-Elsewhere, Gallion discusses the Haddo cult with Purple Orchestra's lead singer Terner, and promises him he will become Haddo's new host body.
+Elsewhere, Gallion discusses the Haddo cult with Purple Orchestra's lead singer Terner, and promises him to become Haddo's new host body.
 At the Flying Cylinder, Mina meets and questions Gallion's partner Julia, who takes her back to her flat.
 They have sex, and Julia gives Mina a "tadukic acid diethylamide" pill.